 You will have plenty of time to enjoy the sites as well as chill in some of the best restaurants in the country.
 The best food and restaurant experience I have had was here.
-Gozo is much less populated than Malta so driving a quad around here is pretty safe.
+Gozo is much less populated than Malta, so driving a quad around here is pretty safe.
 You will need your international driving licence to do so.

 Quad biking is so much fun and gives you a lot of freedom to explore.
 I stopped many times at some beautiful bays to have a swim or eat lunch and then went on to explore further.

 Visit Malta in the winter

 If you enjoy walks and hikes like me, there is no better time to do it in Malta.
-For some reason I see Malta being even more beautiful in the winter season, with some dramatic seascapes, incredible skies and cloud formations.
+I see Malta being even more beautiful in the winter season, with some dramatic seascapes, incredible skies and cloud formations.

 Malta has so much to offer.
 And going out and discovering Malta off the beaten path can provide you with a lot of surprises!
 Much more than just Paceville and Balutta Bay or Saint Julians.
 Fascinating history and culture, charming countryside, stunning hidden beaches and small local bars and restaurants worth visiting.

 I hope you will have a great time visiting and will love it as much as I do.
 Until then, I hope to hear from you – please post any questions or comments below and check out my other Malta posts 🙂

 This post may contain affiliate links which means that if you purchase the product or make a booking via one of my links, I will receive a small commission.
 Please know that I will never recommend or promote a product I don’t believe in or haven’t used.
 This way, you are supporting this blog at no extra cost to you.
 Thank you!